GetRektBoy724/MeterPwrShell/README.md

-## Anyone who wants to be beta tester for MeterPwrShell v2?
-Contact me through Discord DeadSec#4077
 ```
    _____          __              __________                _________.__           .__  .__
   /     \   _____/  |_  __________\______   \_  _  ________/   _____/|  |__   ____ |  | |  |